-Article 20 Official Languages
+Article 20.
+Official Languages

-- 1. The official languages of the Court shall be those of the OAS. - 2.
+- 1. The official languages of the Court shall be those of the OAS, which are Spanish, English, Portuguese and French. - 2.
 The working languages shall be those agreed upon by the Court each year.
 However, in a specific case, the language of one of the parties may be adopted as a working language, provided it is one of the official languages. - 3.
-The working languages for each case shall be determined at the start of the proceedings, unless they are the same as those already being employed by the Court. - 4.
+The working languages for each case shall be determined at the beginning of the proceedings, unless they are the same as those already being employed by the Court. - 4.
 The Court may authorize any person appearing before it to use his own language if he does not have sufficient knowledge of the working languages.
-In such circumstances, however, the Court shall make the necessary arrangements to ensure that an interpreter is present to translate that testimony into the working languages. - 5.
+In such circumstances, however, the Court shall make the necessary arrangements to ensure that an interpreter is present to translate that testimony into the working languages.
+The interpreter must take an oath or make a solemn declaration, undertaking to discharge his duties faithfully and to respect the confidential nature of the facts that come to his attention in the exercise of his functions. - 5.
 The Court shall, in all cases, determine which text is authentic.

-Article 21 Representation of the States
+Article 21.
+Representation of the States

-- 1. The States parties to a case shall be represented by an Agent, who may, in turn, be assisted by any persons of his choice. - 2.
+- 1. The States Parties to a case shall be represented by an Agent, who may, in turn, be assisted by any persons of his choice. - 2.
 If a State replaces its Agent, it shall so notify the Court, and the replacement shall only take effect once the notification has been received at the seat of the Court. - 3.
-A Deputy Agent may be designated.
-His actions shall have the same validity as those of the Agent. - 4.
+A Deputy Agent may be designated who will assist the Agent in the exercise of his functions and replace him during his temporary absences. - 4.
 When appointing its Agent, the State in question shall indicate the address at which all relevant communications shall be deemed to have been officially received.

-Article 22 Representation of the Commission
+Article 22.
+Representation of the Commission